DaveBackus/Data_Bootcamp/README.md

 ### Data Bootcamp

 The Data Bootcamp course at NYU Stern is designed to give (i) students some familiarity with economic and financial data and (ii) programming newbies a sense of how modern software makes life easier and more interesting.
 We'll let the data speak for itself.
 But on coding:  We think it's an essential skill in the modern world.
 You can do lots of things in Excel, but if you value your time -- we do! -- you'll find you can use it more efficiently with a modern programming language.
-We like to say we do it because **we're lazy**, laziness being a synonym here for efficiency.
+We like to say we do it because we're lazy, laziness being a synonym here for efficiency.

 We will offer two sections of the course in Spring 2016, one for undergrads (ECON-UB.0232, Tuesday and Thursday, 2-3:15, January 26 to May 10) and one for MBA students (ECON-GB.2313, Wednesday nights, 6-9pm, February 8 to May 9).
 You can find more information at